 That is why David also wrote in verse nine, I will praise thee for ever.
 Even if every bad thing happens that can happen, we always have the forgiveness of sins to be thankful for.
-As a matter of fact that is exactly what we will praise God forever.
+As a matter of fact, that is exactly why we will praise God forever.
 We will know His holiness and our own sinfulness better then we have ever known it.
-And therefore we will praise His name forever.
+And therefore, we will praise the name of Christ forever.
 David said to God that he will praise His name because thou hast done it.
 God designed the plan of salvation from eternity.
 God sent His Son to die on the cross.
 God touched your heart so that you would come to Jesus and believe on Him.
 God did all this and much more.
 God did it.
 If anything else is going to get done, God must do it too.
 David said, I will wait on thy name.
 We also wait.
 We believe in Almighty God, and therefore we wait upon Him and upon what He will do.
 We will wait until the end of our lives, if need be.
-And then we will praise Him forever for what he has done.
+And then we will praise Him forever for what He has done.